How can you make TRUVADA for PrEP®

 Before and while taking TRUVADA for PrEP:

 TRUVADA can cause serious side effects:

 Do not take TRUVADA for PrEP if you:

 Serious side effects of TRUVADA may also include:

 Common side effects in people taking TRUVADA for PrEP are headache, stomach-area (abdomen) pain, and decreased weight.
 Tell your healthcare provider if you have any side effects that bother you or do not go away.

-To help determine your risk of getting HIV-1, talk openly with your healthcare provider about your sexual health.
+To help determine if TRUVADA for PrEP may be an option for you, talk openly with your healthcare provider about your risk for HIV-1.